caravelo/beercruit/README.md

 ```

-In other to keep your information private, please encrypt the file using our public key and sign it.
+Keep your information private, please encrypt the file using our public key and sign it.

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----